-Project planning for Interstate Rehabilitation projects will evaluate existing bridge structure elements against design values for Controlling Design Criteria.
+Project planning for NHS Arterial Rehabilitation projects will evaluate existing bridge structure elements against design values for Controlling Design Criteria.
 This evaluation will assist in selecting those bridge structure elements, related to controlling design criteria that are below Tolerable Controls, which will be improved as part of the Rehabilitation project scope.
-Tolerable Controls are generally defined as the design values for bridge structure elements in effect at the time of original construction of the Interstate bridge structure proposed for improvement, or the design values for existing bridge structure elements if the bridge structure has been improved since original construction.
+Tolerable Controls are generally defined as the design values for bridge structure elements in effect at the time of original construction of the NHS Arterial bridge structure proposed for improvement, or the design values for existing bridge structure elements if the bridge structure has been improved since original construction.

-Interstate Rehabilitation projects will also evaluate bridge structures to determine elements in an advanced state of deterioration.
+NHS Arterial Rehabilitation projects will also evaluate bridge structures to determine elements in an advanced state of deterioration.
 Work needed to extend the functional life of the structure, including structure replacement, widening, or reconstruction of any element, may be addressed with a Rehabilitation project.
-Any bridge structure replaced or proposed for rehabilitation of major elements will be evaluated for structure type, length, and width requirements, with a highway capacity analysis based on a minimum 20-year design life.
+Any bridge structure replaced or proposed for rehabilitation of major elements will be evaluated for structure type, length, and width requirements, with a highway capacity analysis based on a selected 20-year design life.
 The location of abutments and piers will consider design values for Lateral Offset to Obstructions, which may vary by highway system crossed (Interstate, NHS Arterial, Non-NHS State Highway, Public Highway).

-Table 2 presents the minimum design values for Tolerable Controls for the two Controlling Design Criteria relating to bridge structure design.
-These minimum design values are applicable to mainline Interstate bridge structure and are not intended to control the design of structures serving auxiliary lanes including interchange ramps.
+Table 2 presents the minimum design values for Tolerable Controls for the Controlling Design Criteria relating to bridge structure design for a rehabilitated structure and a new structure.
+These minimum design values are applicable to mainline NHS Arterial bridge structures and are not intended to control the design of structures serving auxiliary lanes.

-For Interstate Rehabilitation projects, bridge structure designs for rehabilitation of an existing structure will be based on the minimum design values for Tolerable Controls as presented in this Guide.
-The use of higher values, up to the AASHTO minimum design values from Table 4, are available for use when justified due to higher traffic volumes, higher truck traffic volumes, identified safety concerns including higher frequency or more severe crash types, or other identified highway needs.
+For NHS Arterial Rehabilitation projects, bridge structure designs for rehabilitation of an existing structure will be based on the minimum design values for Tolerable Controls as presented in this Guide.
+The use of higher values, up to AASHTO minimum design values, are available for use when justified due to higher traffic volumes, higher truck traffic volumes, identified safety concerns including higher frequency or more severe crash types, or other identified highway needs.

-For Interstate Rehabilitation projects, bridge structure design for replacement of an existing structure will be based on the minimum AASHTO design values identified in Table 2, Table 3, and Table 4.
+For NHS Arterial Rehabilitation projects, bridge structure design for replacement of an existing structure will be based on the minimum AASHTO design values identified in both Table 2, Table 3, and Table 4.
 Long structures, defined as length in excess of 200 feet, may have a lesser roadway width to accommodate the traveled way plus 4 feet offsets (left and right side) to curb barrier or rail.